soumyajitjalua1/CleverQ-/README.md

 - The question history section displays all previously asked questions and their corresponding responses.

 ## License
-- This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details.See the [LICENSE]() file for details.